sudheerj/javascript-interview-questions/README.md

 ##### Answer: 2

-The latest chrome versions displays `sparse array`(they filled with holes) using this empty x n notation.
-Whereas the older versions has undefined x n notation.
+The latest chrome versions display `sparse array`(they are filled with holes) using this empty x n notation.
+Whereas the older versions have undefined x n notation.
 **Note:** The latest version of FF displays `n empty slots` notation.
 </p>
 </details>